Justine2403/hsr-etl-pipeline/README.md

 We need to clean the raw data by formating the decimal numbers into percentage.

+### Learning Data Engineer
+#### How to use an API

+To make sure that we are calling correctly an API, it is possible to use `pprint` to show all the element of the API

 ### What need to be done

 - Build and store the database in PostgreSQL